Internal DLA on Sierpinski gasket graphs: Introduction

 The IDLA cluster with $i$ particles is defined inductively as

 For $i$ large, we are interested in the shape of the IDLA cluster $\mathcal{I}(i)$ after the $i$th particle stops.
 Does the random set $\mathcal{I}(i)$ exhibit a regular shape once $i$ is large enough?
 On $\mathbb{Z}^d$ {\sc Lawler, Bramson and Griffeath} \cite{lawler_bramson_griffeath} were the first to identify the limit shape as an Euclidean ball.
 If instead of simple random walks on $\mathbb{Z}^d$ one takes drifted random walks, then the limiting shape is shown to be a true heat ball in \cite{lucas-idla-drift}; the proof is based on an unfair divisible sandpile model.
 On other state spaces, there are several results concerning the IDLA limit shape: on discrete groups with exponential growth \cite{blachere-brofferio-idla}, on non-amenable graphs \cite{huss-nonamenable}, on supercritical percolation clusters on $\mathbb{Z}^d$ \cite{shellef-percolation,idla-outerbd-dum-cop}, and on comb lattices \cite{idla-comb-huss-sava, asselah-comb}.
+For a survey of these results see \cite{survey-dla}.

 In this work we investigate IDLA on the pre-fractal Sierpinski gasket graph, specifically the doubly infinite Sierpinski gasket graph $\SG$, shown in Figure \ref{fig:gasket}.
 To construct $\SG$, we consider in $\mathbb{R}^2$ the sets